Sponsored Links

-The efficiency describes how well of an air filter removes microscopic particles such as dust, dust mites, pollen, mold, bacteria, and smoke.
+Efficiency describes how well an air filter removes microscopic particles - such as dust, dust mites, pollen, mold, bacteria, and smoke.

-In the ASHRAE 52.1 Standard test method, efficiency is a measure of the ability of a filter to remove the staining portion of atmospheric dust from the test air - officially termed "Atmospheric Dust Spot Efficiency".
+In the ASHRAE 52.1 Standard test method, efficiency is a measure of ability to remove the staining portion of atmospheric dust from test air - officially termed "Atmospheric Dust Spot Efficiency".

 Air filter efficiency can be expressed as